We are an innovative team dedicated to supporting people with complex physical health problems.

 Our wellbeing plans are tailored to your situation and include regular appointments with liaison practitioners, medication reviews and psychological therapy - while working closely with your GP.

-We work with you if you:
+We can support you if you:

 In order to maximise the amount of patient contact, joint appointments with your GP and our liaison psychiatrist will be available.